grpc/proposal/L107-csharp-nullable-reference-types.md

 It will require collaboration between the Protocol Buffers team and the gRPC team to coordinate the release of this feature.

+Below lists the known changes that will be needed.
+Other changes needed may become apparent during development.

 ### Protocol buffers code generation

-Add the `enable_nrt` option, and when the enabled:
+Add the `enable_nrt` option, and when enabled changes will include:
 - add `#nullable` directive
 - add annotations to Message fields as they can be null
 - `Equals(obj)` and `Equals(T)` would have nullable parameters